ucb-rit/savio-training-intro-fall-2024/intro.md

 The basic workflow is:

+ - Login to Savio (SSH or via ood.brc.berkeley.edu).
- - login to Savio; you'll end up on one of the login nodes in your home directory
+    - You'll end up on one of the login nodes in your home directory.
- - use `cd` to go to the directory from which you want to submit the job
+ - Use `cd` to go to the directory from which you want to submit the job.
- - submit the job using `sbatch` (or an interactive job using `srun`, discussed later)
+ - Submit the job using `sbatch` (or an interactive job using `srun`, discussed later).
-    - when your job starts, the working directory will be the one from which the job was submitted
+    - When your job starts, the working directory will be the one from which the job was submitted.
-    - the job will be running on a compute node, not the login node
+    - The job will be running on a compute node, not the login node.

 # Submitting jobs: accounts and partitions